 However, don’t let an easier morning slow down the rest of your day.
 Have a start time in mind, and remember that you have no excuse for being late!

 This doesn’t necessarily mean putting on your full suit or a dress, but changing out of your pyjamas provides a positive psychological benefit.
 It’s a way of reminding yourself that even though you’re at home, you’re not relaxing.

 This step is critical to having a successful day of work at home.
 Your work area should be free from distractions including family, pets, personal phone and TV.
 You should have a good quality chair and large monitor if you are primarily working at the computer.

 By doing this, every time you enter your work area you know consciously what you’re there to do.
 As in the office, you should take your breaks in a different room.
 This will help you make the distinction between the two spaces and increase your productivity.

 Set a schedule

 One of the best aspects about working from home is breaking away from the traditional nine-to-five schedule.
 But working without any structure could seriously hinder productivity.
-Jason Fried and David Heinemeier Hansson, authors of Remote: Office Not Required recommend dividing the day into three sections.
+Alex Haslam, author of 6 Ways To Stay Motivated When You Work from Home recommend planned-out segments divided up by project.